-Between the years 2011 2021 and 2026 2046, it is anticipated that the permanent population in the Town of The Blue Mountains will increase by approximately 2,850 6,750 residents (1,370 units 3,590 households).
+Between the years 2021 and 2046, it is anticipated that the permanent population in the Town of The Blue Mountains will increase by approximately 6,750 residents (3,590 households).
 The number of seasonal households is estimated to decline by 80 units between 2021 and 2046.
 The Town is also expected to add 1,610 new jobs over the forecast horizon.

 The County Official Plan requires an overall average development density of 20 units per net hectare in the Primary Settlement Area of Thornbury-Clarksburg.
 To encourage more compact growth to Thornbury-Clarksburg a minimum density target of 25 units per net hectare is required by this Plan.
-In order to achieve this target, the Town will monitor and report on density and household changes throughout the Town, on an annual basis, on densities in Thornbury-Clarksburg.
+In order to achieve this target, the Town will monitor and report on density and household changes throughout the Town, on an annual basis.

 The County Official Plan also establishes a minimum target of 10 percent for residential intensification in the Thornbury/Clarksburg settlement area.
-Assuming 4,100 3,590 new permanent dwelling units are be accommodated in the Town of The Blue Mountains to 2026 2046, 110 359 new dwelling units must be accommodated as intensification in the Thornbury/Clarksburg Settlement Area to 2026 2046.
-For the Town, this means an average of 6 or 8 14 to 15 units per year should be provided through intensification.
+Assuming 100 3,590 new permanent dwelling units are be accommodated in the Town of The Blue Mountains to 2046, 359 new dwelling units must be accommodated as intensification in the Thornbury/Clarksburg Settlement Area to 2046.
+For the Town, this means an average of 8 14 to 15 units per year should be provided through intensification.